-Cloud computing is an internet based platform that renders various computing services like hardware, software and other computer related services remotely.
-There are three models of Cloud Computing.
+Cloud computing is an internet-based platform that renders various computing services like hardware, software and other computer related services remotely.

 - SaaS– Software as a service